 The Secondary Colors

 The photographic secondaries can be seen as the polar opposites to the primary colors.
-The secondary to red is cyan, of green is magenta and of blue is yellow.
+The secondary to red is cyan, to green is magenta and to blue is yellow.
 In film photography and in digital post-production we can use the secondaries to remove a primary cast.
 For example, if we have an image that is looking way too blue, we add yellow to make it look more natural.

-The Complimentary Colors
+The Complementary Colors

 Artists have known for hundreds of years that certain colors work well together, complement each other.
-Fortunately, there is a very easy guide to help us in deciding which colors are complimentary.
+Fortunately, there is a very easy guide to help us in deciding which colors are complementary.
 It’s called the color wheel and most versions of it show 12 colors.
-These are the three primaries, three secondaries, and six other well-known colors.
+These are three primaries, three secondaries, and six other well-known colors.

 Color science in photography is complicated.
 However, by understanding the basics of the primary, secondary and complementary colors we can greatly enhance the way we take photos.

 Understanding the way these color relate to each other is an extremely useful thing to learn and to practice.
 Next time you are out with your camera, take some time to look for combinations of colors that work well together.
-Then when you get home, compare them to the color wheel.
-There is a pretty good chance that the colors you picked are the ones represented on the wheel.

 Understanding color is just one of the limitless ways to get a powerful image.
 If you want to get a good grasp of advanced composition, then you should read Kent Dufault's Guide to Advanced Composition for an excellent grounding.